Old Town is San Diego’s vibrant, historic center.

 Hunt for ghosts on a Whaley House tour.

-The Whaley House museum is a popular stop on any San Diego itinerary, in part due to its historical significance.
+The Whaley House museum is a popular stop on any Old Town San Diego itinerary, in part due to its historical significance.

-It’s the site of the first commercial theater in San Diego, in addition to its additional iterations as a shop, a granary, and a courthouse over the years.
+It’s the site of the first commercial theater in San Diego, in addition to its time as a shop, a granary, and a courthouse over the years.

 It’s most known for its status as one of the most haunted properties in the United States.